Fiserv Internship

 BACKGROUND

-Over the summer, I worked as a UX design intern at Fiserv, a Fortune 500 fintech company.
+Over the summer, I worked as a UX Design Intern at Fiserv, a Fortune 500 fintech company.
 I worked on Fiserv's AppMarket, a marketplace that empowers financial institutions to discover innovative third-party API applications crafted by visionary fintech leaders.
-As the sole designer on this project and the only intern on my team, I had lots of opportunities to lead decision-making processes and in engage in the full design process.
-My work is under NDA, so here is an overview of my major contributions...
+As the sole designer on this project and the only intern on my team, I had many opportunities to lead decision-making processes and in engage in the full design process.
+My work is under an NDA, so here is an overview of my major contributions...

 MY CONTRIBUTIONS

-→ Engaged in a comprehensive research process including conducting user interviews with real clients, a usability study, a heuristic evaluation, and analyzing quantitative metrics of the AppMarket site
+→ Engaged in a comprehensive user research process including conducting user interviews with real clients, a usability study, a heuristic evaluation, and analyzing quantitative metrics of the AppMarket site with Adobe Analytics

 → Led strategy meetings with cross-functional partners to push the redesign of a demo within AppMarket to enhance its design and navigation